 The EveryStep Web Recorder is a free web-based scripting tool that records every step of a web transaction and replays the script using a real browser.

 Record multi-step test scripts of the critical and complex actions your users make, such as button clicks, menu selections, form submission, shopping carts, and text inputs.
 Compatible with over 40 desktop (Chrome and Internet Explorer) and mobile browsers (iPhone, iPad, Google, Samsung, etc.), the EveryStep Web Recorder supports virtually anything rendered in a browser, regardless of the technologies used, like AJAX, Java, HTML5, Flash, PHP, Ruby, as well as many others.
-Additionally, the EveryStep Web Recorder allows you to manually edit your scripts using your own C# code, if needed for your specific load testing requirements, and reuse them for automating test execution of other repetitive tasks in your environment.
+Additionally, the EveryStep Web Recorder allows manual editing of your scripts using your own C# code, if needed for your specific load testing requirements, and reuse them for automating test execution of other repetitive tasks in your environment.

 These scripts can then be uploaded into the LoadView platform and replayed by a virtually unlimited number of concurrent users.
-Additionally, you can setup scripts to run at specific intervals and alert you and your teams if errors occur, ensuring everything is running properly.
+Additionally, you can setup scripts that run at specific intervals and alert you and your teams if errors occur, ensuring everything runs smoothly and properly.